aspnetzero/documents/docs/en/Development-Mvc-Core-Docker.md

 # Development with Docker Containers for MVC

-ASP.NET Zero **Web** solution has a **docker folder** which contains various docker projects for your application  to debug for your preferences.
+ASP.NET Zero `aspnet-core` folder contains various docker projects for your application to debug using docker containers.
+You can add these projects to your **.Web** or **.All** solutions by **Add Existing Project** to your preferred solution.

 <img src="images/development-docker-mvc/docker-projects-folder-core-mvc.png" alt="docker-projects-folder-core-mvc" style="zoom:150%;" />